Restaurant software development company

 Frequently asked questions

 Off-the-shelf platforms handle standard workflows for table service and counter service restaurants well.
 Custom software is the right choice when your loyalty programme mechanics are complex enough that platform plugins can't support them; when you're managing multiple brands or locations with shared loyalty and different menus; when your ordering or kitchen workflow doesn't fit the platform's assumptions; or when you're building a restaurant tech product to sell to other operators.
-The wrong answer is building custom when a standard platform configuration would work — custom development carries ongoing maintenance cost that platforms absorb for you.
+The wrong answer is building custom when a standard platform configuration would work.
+Custom development carries ongoing maintenance cost that platforms absorb for you.

 Yes.
-An omnichannel loyalty programme that connects dine-in POS transactions, direct online orders, and third-party delivery aggregator orders into a single points balance is a meaningful engineering project — the data model has to handle different transaction sources with different customer identification methods.
+An omnichannel loyalty programme that connects dine-in POS transactions, direct online orders, and third-party delivery aggregator orders into a single points balance is a meaningful engineering project.
+The data model has to handle different transaction sources with different customer identification methods.
 We've built this pattern for hospitality and food service businesses.
 The aggregator integration is typically the complex part: Uber Eats and DoorDash don't share first-party customer data, so the loyalty earn mechanics for aggregator orders require a different approach than direct channels.

 Yes.
 Most restaurant software projects involve integrating with existing systems rather than replacing everything at once.
 We integrate with major restaurant POS systems, delivery aggregators (Uber Eats, DoorDash, Just Eat, Deliveroo), payment processors, and accounting systems.
-The integration complexity depends on what APIs the existing system exposes.
+Integration complexity depends on what APIs the existing system exposes.
 We scope integrations during discovery because they're often the most time-consuming part of a restaurant software project.

-Multi-location restaurant software introduces complexity in: menu management (shared menus vs. location-specific variations), loyalty (consistent points balance and tier status across locations), reporting (per-location and aggregate performance), kitchen routing (different kitchen layouts at different sites), and staff management.
+Multi-location restaurant software introduces complexity in menu management (shared menus vs. location-specific variations), loyalty (consistent points balance and tier status across locations), reporting (per-location and aggregate performance), kitchen routing (different kitchen layouts at different sites), and staff management.
 We design the data model for your specific multi-location structure during discovery.
 The right architecture for three locations is different from fifty.
 We've built both.

 What clients say